Bright Ideas

 Brilliant Design Starts with Lighting

-Designing an aesthetically pleasing and functional interior space involves many elements—surfaces, wall coverings, flooring, furniture, appliances, and lighting.
+Designing an aesthetically pleasing and functional interior space involves numerous elements, including surfaces, wall coverings, flooring, furniture, appliances, and lighting.
 You might think lighting design is one of the last components chosen when creating a space, but did you know planning for lighting design ahead of time can be cost-effective and maximize the design’s effectiveness?
 When executed correctly, the best lighting design is user-friendly and mostly unnoticeable.
 However, when poorly planned, lighting can compromise the design of any space.
-Lighting is one of those rare elements we immediately notice when it doesn’t measure up—too bright or too dim can ruin the overall effect of the design.
+Lighting is one of those rare elements we immediately notice when it doesn’t measure up; too bright or too dim can ruin the overall effect of the design.
 Therefore, quality lighting design should be considered an investment, not a cost.

 Task, Accent, Ambient: Lighting with Purpose